 If you are looking to spend some time under the Corpus sunshine, you can join the sunbathing masses at McGee Beach which is right next to downtown or North Beach (formerly Corpus Christi Beach) just over the bridge by the USS Lexington.
 Those interested in a drive can head to North Padre Island on the Padre Island National Seashore or Mustang Island State Park.

 Finally, for adventure junkies one of the best kept secrets of Corpus is the constant wind blowing through the air, making it one of the best places in the world to kite surf.
-If you want to try to capture the wind and have it carry you over the bay, set up a private lesson with Pro Kite Surf.
+If you want to try to capture the wind and have it carry you over the bay, set up a private lesson with Pro Kite Boarding.
 After 3 hours or so, you’ll have it down.

 The ORIGINAL Whataburger